rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W10.md

 #### Step 6

-Do the sample coverage and evaluate attributes `Z, u, v` at all overed samples:
+Do the sample coverage and evaluate attributes `Z, u, v` at all covered samples:

 ![](./Figures/VisComp_Fig10-25.PNG)